Last updated: 1 July 2026

 Fixed vs variable: which should you choose in 2026?

-With the cap forecast to rise around 12% in July and stay elevated into the autumn, a fixed tariff currently makes sense for most households.
-Fixing locks today’s rate against the increase.
-A standard variable tariff only wins if the cap falls below your fixed rate — which analysts do not expect before 2027.
-The ideal choice is a fix priced below the current £1,641 cap with no or low exit fees, giving you both protection and flexibility.
+With the cap having risen around 13.5% on 1 July and forecast to stay elevated into the autumn (Oct 2026 ≈ £1,899, Cornwall Insight, current-TDCV basis), a fixed tariff currently makes sense for most households.
+Fixing locks in a rate below the new £1,862 cap.
+A standard variable tariff only wins if the cap falls below your fixed rate — which analysts do not expect before 2027 (EDF forecasts about £1,912 in January 2027).
+The ideal choice is a fix priced below the current £1,862 cap with no or low exit fees, giving you both protection and flexibility.
 Read our full fixed vs variable guide →

-Unit rates & standing charges by region (Apr–Jun 2026)
+Unit rates & standing charges by region (from 1 July 2026)

 The price cap is a national average, but the unit rates and standing charges you actually pay vary by the 14 UK distribution regions.
-Below are representative electricity Direct Debit figures for the current cap period:
+Below are representative electricity Direct Debit figures for the current (from 1 July 2026) cap period.
+National average Direct Debit rates are now 26.11p/kWh electricity and 7.33p/kWh gas:

 | Region | Electricity unit rate | Standing charge |